Emergent Weyl-like points in periodically modulated systems: Numerical results for Floquet engineering

 \subsection{Floquet Chern number}

 We compute the Chern numbers for both the Floquet Weyl-like model and the Floquet Weyl semimetal model, as shown in Fig.~\ref{fig_C_Dual_linearly}.
 The results indicate that the phase transition points, represented by the Floquet Weyl nodes, shift with varying light intensities.
-Detailed derivations of the Chern numbers for both Floquet models are provided in Sections SVIII and SIX in the Supplemental Material~\cite{SuppMat}, respectively.
+Detailed derivations of the Chern numbers for both Floquet models are provided in Sections SX and SXI in the Supplemental Material~\cite{SuppMat}, respectively.